 a 8400, a 8420 with spray tanks and a planter, a 7800 and another 7800 with a loader.
 Each winter, we try to bring each piece of equipment

 through our shop for inspection, repairs and a good cleanup before the spring season.

-We were using a 24-row planter without GPS autosteer around the year 2000…so we had to use the planter markers to show us where to drive.
+Our 24-row planter didn't have GPS Autosteer back in the year 2000…so we had to use the planter markers to show where to drive for the next pass.

-We used to have to mow the cornstalks after harvest in order for the primary tillage implements to handle the crop residue.
+We used to have to mow the cornstalks after harvest in order for our primary tillage implements to handle the heavy crop residue.

 We used to use a MC continuous flow dryer to dry our corn to moisture levels suitable for storage in our bins.
 We have since